Making Software Last Forever

 Unfortunately, Maintenance is Chronically Undervalued

 Maintenance is one of the easiest things to cut when budgets get tight.
-Some legacy software systems have decades of underinvestment.
+Some legacy software systems have decades of underinvestment in maintenance.
 This leads up to the inevitable "we have to replace it" discussion - which somehow always sounds more persuasive (even though it’s more expensive and riskier) than arguing to invest in system rehabilitation and deferred system maintenance.

 Executives generally can't refuse "repair" work because the system is broken and must be fixed.
 However, maintenance is a tougher sell.
 It’s not strictly necessary — or at least it doesn’t seem to be until things start falling apart.
 It is so easy to divert maintenance budget into a halo project that gets an executive noticed (and possibly promoted) before the long-term effects of underinvestment in maintenance become visible.
 Even worse, the executive is also admired for reducing the costs of maintenance and switching costs from "run" to "grow" - while they are torpedoing the company under the waterline.

-When we consider software the users can't even see "the bald tires" - they only thing they see, or experience (and value), are new features and capabilities.
+With software, users can't see "the bald tires" - they only thing they see, or experience (and value), are new features and capabilities.
 Pressure is always present to cut costs and to add new features.
-Budget always swings away from maintenance work towards enhancements.
+The result is budget always swings away from maintenance work towards enhancements.

 "Most of the systems I work on rescuing are not badly built.
 They are badly maintained."— Marianne Bellotti, Kill it With Fire

-Thus, engineers prefer to replace or re-write a system rather than maintain it.
+It should be clear why engineers prefer to re-write a system rather than maintain it.
 They get to "write a new story" rather than edit someone else's.
 They will attempt to convince a senior executive to fund a project to replace a problematic system by describing all the new features and capabilities that could be added as well as how "bad" the existing, unmaintained, system has become.
 Further, they will get to use modern technology that makes them much more valuable in the market.

-Before choosing to replace a system that needs deferred maintenance remember it’s the lack of maintenance that create the impression that failure is inevitable, and push otherwise rational engineers and executives toward doing rewrites when rewrites are not necessary.
-Even so, eventually a "replacement" project will be funded (typically at a much higher expenditure than rehabilitating the existing system).
-Why not authorize that multimillion-dollar rewrite if the engineers convince management the existing system is doomed?
+Why not authorize that multimillion-dollar replacement if the engineers convince management the existing system is doomed?
+Eventually a "replacement" project will be funded (typically at a much higher expenditure than rehabilitating the existing system).
 Even if the executives are not listening to the engineers, they will be listening to external consultants telling them they are falling behind.

 Everyone starts off excited about the new system that will do "all the things".
 But what do you do with the old system while you’re building the new one?
-Most organizations choose to put the old system on “life support” and give it only the resources for patches and fixes necessary to keep the lights on.
-Of course this reduces maintenance even further, and becomes a self-fulfilling prophecy that the existing system will fail.
+Most organizations put the old system on “life support” and give it only the resources for patches and fixes necessary to keep it running.
+This reduces maintenance even further, and becomes a self-fulfilling prophecy that the existing system will eventually fail.